ADHD NHS Partnerships

 We are paperless.
 We have a nationally recognised IT platform that is emerging as an industry leader.
 We work in partnership with our digital marketing and web app development partner, DISRUPT.
-Creative Agency, to respond with unprecedented timeliness to ensure our Chrysalis patient platform continues to expand in its functionality.
+Search Studios, to respond with unprecedented timeliness to ensure our Chrysalis patient platform continues to expand in its functionality.

 ADHD 360 works within 18 weeks to treat with ease once we have received a referral from one of our contracted ICB partnerships, and often see a real-time ‘Referral to Treatment’ (RTT) of less than 8 weeks.

 A high percentage of our clinical interventions are remote, utilising the benefits of video conferencing in line with European and UK protocols.
 Covid-19 pushed the whole world into new ways of working, and thankfully ADHD 360 were ahead of the change curve, settling quickly into a ‘new way of working’ that has proven very popular with patients and clinical teams alike.

 How we operate for NHS ADHD services across the UK

 Whether our ADHD NHS partners require a report, a spreadsheet, billing through Tradeshift or directly, we will remain committed to flexibility and delivery.

 We routinely send copies of all letters to patients and GPs that are under our NHS contracts to the commissioners of that service, and our dedicated NHS ADHD contracts manager, Georgie White, maintains regular contact with commissioners and their ADHD NHS teams throughout the contract life.